sarmi2325/AI_Portfolio/README.md

 - **Hybrid RAG Architecture**:
   Balances efficient keyword-based retrieval with robust fallback system prompt grounding.
 Ready for upgrades to semantic or hybrid search.

-- **Multilingual Support**:
-  Detects and translates user queries using `langdetect` and `deep-translator`, making the bot more accessible.

 ---